-There are a wide range of factors impacting on the economics of gas and especially fracking gas.
-The details are listed below.
+There are a wide range of factors impacting on the economics of gas and especially fracked gas, including:

-- Since 2018 the economics have exposed fracking as a loss making venture
+- Since 2018 the economics of the gas industry have exposed fracking as a loss making venture.

-- world energy economics have turned against fossil fuels because renewables are now cheaper and less polluting.
+- Global energy economics have turned against fossil fuels as renewables have become cheaper.

-- Fracking gas is the most expensive form of gas because of the process it entails
+- Fracked gas is the most expensive form of gas because of the processes it entails.

-- Fracking gas it is also the riskiest form of gas development in terms of environmental and water risks.
+- Fracked gas it is also the riskiest form of gas development in terms of environmental and water risks.

-- The fracking industry would also mean that genuine economic opportunities, such as renewable energy opportunities, would be lost because of the focus on Fracking.
+- The fracking industry would also mean that genuine economic opportunities, such as renewable energy opportunities, would be lost because of the focus on gas production.

 There is a very real risk that the current economic climate in the NT will lead to poor decision making, further compromising the economic future of the NT and regions like the Barkly.
 When you factor these elements and the offsets requirements.1 it is unlikely that any economic benefits are going to accrue from fracking to the NT and federal Government, especially in the next decade.
 Investing in fracking gas creates a huge risk of stranded assets.